Samagra-Development/docs/docs/Form Management Module.md

 *In case you face dependency resolution errors, please see the downloaded project's main app and project gradle to see what dependencies you are missing.*

+2.1.5  <heading>

-2.1.5  Please follow the same steps for the integration of offline_module.
+Please follow the same steps for the integration of offline_module.

+2.1.6  <heading>

-2.1.6  In the project's build.gradle, add Gradle dependency and It's Done!
+In the project's build.gradle, add Gradle dependency and It's Done!

 ```
 api project(':samagra-form-management');`
 ```
+2.1.7  <heading>

-2.1.7  In the settings.gradle, add **':samagra-form-management'**, to the end of existing modules.
+In the settings.gradle, add **':samagra-form-management'**, to the end of existing modules.

+2.1.8  <heading>

-2.1.8  Copy the config folder from the downloaded project and add to the root of your to be implemented project.
+Copy the config folder from the downloaded project and add to the root of your to be implemented project.

 ### 2.2 Setting up ODK Aggregate